 As noted in Section 13.2, CPUID.(EAX=0DH,ECX=4):EBX enumerates the offset of the section of the extended region of the XSAVE area used for BNDCSR state (when the standard format of the extended region is used).
-CPUID.(EAX=0DH,ECX=6):EAX enumerates the size (in bytes) required for BNDCSR state.
+CPUID.(EAX=0DH,ECX=4):EAX enumerates the size (in bytes) required for BNDCSR state.
+In the BNDSCR section, bytes 7:0 are used for BNDCFGU and bytes 15:8 are used for BNDSTATUS.